timothysu1/password-generator/README.md

 * [See Live Site](https://timothysu1.github.io/password-generator/)

 ## Usage
-The user is brought to a page where they are prompted to click a button to initiate the password making process.
+The user is brought to a page where they are prompted to click a button to initiate the password-making process.
 The user will then enter the desired character length of the password.
 The user will then be prompted to choose what type of characters they want in their password.
 Once all of the prompts are answered, then the password will be created for the user to copy.
 If the user wishes to make another password, then they can press the button again to repeat the process.

 ## Learning Points
 * Using JavaScript to give functionality to a webpage